Health Benefits

 Relaxes the whole body and so reduces stress and tension

-For more information including research articles click here.
+For more of the science behind Laughter Therapy and information including research articles click here

-Developed by Dr Madan Kataria, Laughter Yoga uses unconditional laughter so that we “laugh for no reason” as laughter is triggered through exercises rather than humour or comedy.
-This means that laughter is generated from the body rather than the mind and, when practised in a group, laughter quickly becomes genuine, infectious and healing.
+Developed by Dr Madan Kataria, Laughter Yoga uses “unconditional laughter” so that we “laugh for no reason”.
+Triggered through exercises rather than humour or comedy unconditional laughter is generated from the body rather than the mind and when practised in a group, laughter quickly becomes genuine, infectious and healing.

 “Jo’s Laughter Workshop really changed the way I deal with life and I have to say although it is hard to laugh at certain incidents in life, it really changes how a situation unfolds when you laugh at a problem.
 I never thought one workshop could have such a positive impact on my life but yours did.”
 Suzy R

 “At The Voice House, we all know what singing can do for you both physically and emotionally.
 Jo’s laughter workshop added another dimension though, releasing endorphins and cementing the group in a different way.
 We all had a great time too.
-I thoroughly enjoyed it and I was sore for days from all the laughter!” – Bea F, The Voice House, Edinburgh
+I thoroughly enjoyed it and I was sore for days from all the laughter!”
+Bea F